franciscolobo/KOMODO2/README.md

 - dataset.info  (required, string) - genome metadata file, it should contain at least:
     1. path for annotation data (if "annotation.files.dir" not provided OR file names (if "annotation.files.dir) is provided.
 Please notice this information should be the first column in metadata file;
     2. phenotype data (numeric, this is the value KOMODO2 uses to rank species when searching for associations)
-    3. normalization data (numeric, this is the value KOMODO2 uses as a denominator to compute annotation term frequencies to remove potential biases caused by, for instance, overannotation of model organisms or large differences in the counts of genomic elements).
+    3. normalization data (numeric, this is the value KOMODO2 uses as a denominator to compute annotation term frequencies to remove potential biases caused by, for instance, over annotation of model organisms or large differences in the counts of genomic elements).
 Please notice KOMODO2 does not require normalization data for GO, as it computes the total number of GO terms per species and uses it as a normalizing factor.

 - x.column (required, numeric) - which column in "dataset.info" contains the phenotype data?